There are two sides to customer service objectives.

 The prime objective of customer service is to answer customer questions quickly and effectively, resolve issues with empathy and care, document pain points to share with internal teams, nurture relationships, and improve brand credibility.
 Great customer service can make people loyal to your brand, products, and services for years to come.
+Working with a customer service software can provide the best experience possible across all channels as well.
 In fact, 77 percent of customers say they're more loyal to businesses that offer top-notch service, according to our Customer Experience Trends Report.

 Support teams can measure objectives with key metrics such as:

 - Average resolution time

 Objectives of customer service (according to customer service experts)

 1. Become a customer advocate and a brand ambassador